PrefectHQ/prefect/docs/tutorials/flow-task-config.md

     # do some work
 ```

-Tasks also accept [tags](/concepts/tasks/#tags) as a parameter.
+Tasks also accept [tags](/concepts/tasks/#tags) as an option.
 When you begin using Prefect Orion's orchestration features and UI, tags become a powerful tool for filtering and managing not just tasks, but flows and deployments as well.

 ```python
 @task(name="My Example Task",